prakashvishal93/Backend-Development/Node/Client-Server-Architecture/readme.md

 API Based Developement is the the future.

 - Monolithics ---> Monolith is an architecture to build a project in which Every service that we have to give to the end user is written inside the same project.
-  ---> Problem with Monolithic application is that : the more complex the app become, the more complex it is maintain the application.
+  ---> Problem with Monolithic application is that : the more complex the app become, the more complex is to maintain the application.
   That's why there is a concept of `microservices` came into the pictures.

 ### Microservices :

     - Microservices isolate every different service all together.
 So there will be different process running for an authetication, there will be different server/process running for email/messages.